sammysfo/Art-Supplies/index.md

-This database strives to be a collection of statements or information about the environmental/conservation efforts that art and design supply manufactures are undertaking in order to combat climate change.
+This database is a collection of statements about the environmental and conservation efforts that art and design supply manufacturers are undertaking in order to combat the global climate change crisis.

 It is not a materials database, rather a complimentary collection of information to supplement some [similar art world resources](./resources.md).